Sensory Marketing – How Brands Win Hearts Through the Five Senses

 Types of Sensory Marketing Strategies

-Different businesses use sensory triggers in unique ways, depending on their goals and target audience.
+Different businesses use sensory triggers in unique ways.
 The main strategies include:

-- Visual Marketing: Using colours, logos, packaging, and retail design to capture attention and communicate identity.
+• Visual Marketing: Using colours and retail design to capture attention.

-- Aroma Marketing: Designing signature scents or fragrances to evoke emotion and improve recall.
+• Aroma Marketing: Designing signature scents to evoke emotion.

-These strategies work best when integrated, creating a multisensory branding approach that reinforces consistency and builds stronger customer engagement across all touchpoints.
+These strategies work best when integrated, creating a multisensory branding approach that reinforces consistency and builds stronger customer engagement.

 Benefits of Sensory Marketing